-Dexamethasone is often injected into a muscle or into a vein through an IV.
+Solurex is often injected into a muscle or into a vein through an IV.
 A healthcare provider will give you this injection.
-Solurex is usually given for only a few days.
+This medicine injection is usually given for only a few days.

 Your dosage needs may change if you have any unusual stress such as a serious illness, fever or infection, or if you have surgery or a medical emergency.
 Tell your doctor about any such situation that affects you.